Monster-in-Law: Plot

 On the day of the wedding, Viola turns up wearing an extravagant white dress instead of the peach-colored one Charlie had specially made for her.
 This leads to a violent standoff between them, with Viola refusing to accept her and declaring Charlie will never be good enough for Kevin.

 Suddenly, Viola's dreadful mother-in-law, Kevin's grandmother Gertrude, arrives, and they have an indignant argument.
-Gertrude holds Viola responsible for the death of her son, Kevin's father, many years earlier, claiming he died of "terminal disappointment."
+Gertrude holds Viola responsible for the death of her son, Kevin's father, many years earlier, claiming he died of "terminal disappointment”, while Viola claims Gertrude is responsible, as she “smothered him to death”, because she believed that no woman would ever be good enough for him.
 Gertrude's resentment of Viola resembles Viola's animosity towards Charlie, who decides to back down because she feels the same thing will happen to them in 30 years.

 Charlie leaves to tell Kevin the wedding is off, but Ruby finally gets through to Viola.
-She resents being compared to Gertrude, but Ruby points out that Viola is far worse as Gertrude never tried to poison her, referring to the nuts at the rehearsal dinner.
+She resents being compared to Gertrude, but Ruby points out that Viola is far worse as Gertrude never tried to poison her, (referring to the nuts at the rehearsal dinner).
 She also reveals that Gertrude also wore black to Viola's wedding because she was "in mourning" for her son, an equally disrespectful mirror of Viola's behavior.
 When Viola claims she wants her son to be happy, Ruby asks her why she thinks he is not.

 Viola has an epiphany, ultimately realizing she wants Charlie to stay.
 She tells her that she will leave the couple alone if that means her son is happy.
 Charlie, however, tells Viola that she wants her to be a part of their lives, so they set some boundaries and ground rules.

 Charlie and Kevin get married, and Viola (now wearing the peach-colored dress) catches the bouquet.
 As the newlyweds drive away to their honeymoon in Hawaii, Viola and Ruby leave to go out drinking.